-1 tablespoon salt
+- 1 tablespoon salt

-1 tsp sesame oil
+- 1 tablespoon sesame oil

-500g all-purpose flour
+- 4 cups all-purpose flour

-100g boiling water
+- ½ cup boiling water

-300g cold water
+- 1 cup cold water

-1 tsp salt
+- 1 teaspoon salt

-1 tsp white sugar
+- 1 teaspoon white sugar

-1 tsp vegetable oil
+- 1 teaspoon vegetable oil

 Sweet and spicy sauce

-4 tablespoons sweet chili sauce
+- ½ cup sweet chili sauce

-1 tbsp miso
+- 1 tablespoon white miso

-6 eggs, sunny side up
+- 6 eggs sunny side up

-Heat enough oil in a saute pan to come up 1/4 inch.
+- Heat enough oil in a saute pan to come up ¼ inch.
 Add the pancakes and cook until golden brown, about 3 minutes.
 Flip and cook the other side until golden brown, about 2 minutes.
 Remove from heat and repeat with remaining pancakes.

-Serve pancakes with sunny side up eggs and sauce brushed on top.
+- Serve pancakes with sunny side up eggs and sauce brushed on top.

-These radish and egg pancakes take some time to make, but it's actually quite easy to prepare.
+These Taiwanese radish and egg pancakes take some time to make, but it's actually quite easy to prepare.
 The dough itself only consists of flour, water, salt, sugar, and oil, making it easy to make.
 Just mix until a dough forms and let it rest.

 While the dough is resting, prepare the filling.
 You want the filling to cool before stuffing the pancakes.
 You can choose to make the radish the day before and chill overnight.

+To make even portions, use a scale to portion out the dough.
 You will need to dust your work counter and rolling pin with flour to prevent the dough from sticking.
 Roll out each portion, stuff with the radish and seal close.